-On public lands across our Nation, pothunters and other archaeological looters are digging through ancient Indian pueblos, graves of Native Americans, and historic sites, and then stealing artifacts for private collections or for sale.
+On public lands across our Nation, pot hunters and other archaeological looters are digging through ancient Indian pueblos, graves of Native Americans, and historic sites to steal artifacts for private collections or for sale.
 Theft and vandalism of cultural resources not only leads to the loss of cultural artifacts, but also destroys valuable scientific information that could be helpful in analyzing the culture of the people who lived at the site.

 The theft or disturbance of archaeological resources is against the law including the surface collection of arrowheads.
-The Bureau of Land Management Rangers, Agents and archaeologists work closely together to monitor and protect your cultural resources – but we need your help!
+BLM Rangers, Special Agents and archaeologists work closely together to monitor and protect your cultural resources; however, you can also help!

-Every day, more and more people are getting involved in their public lands to assist archaeologists by monitoring and protecting these resources.
-Site Steward Volunteers have become active in at least eight states across the western United States and in some eastern states as well.
-From programs established by State Legislation to those organized at the grass roots level, they all share a common goal - a determination to stop vandalism and theft and to create a record of what exists on the public land.
+A small, but growing number, of citizens are assisting archaeologists to monitor and protect these resources.
+Site Steward Volunteers are active in at least eight states throughout the western United States and in some eastern states as well.
+From programs established by state legislation to those organized at the grass roots level, they all share a common goal - a determination to stop vandalism and theft and to create a record of what exists on public lands.

-In addition to its archaeological and historical resources, Colorado is the location for several internationally known paleontological quarries.
-By studying fossilized animals, plants, other organisms, ancient soils, geochemistry, and biochemistry, paleontologists are currently engaged in answering questions of global and regional climate change and investigating the anatomical and evolutionary changes of life over time.
+In addition to its archaeological and historical resources, Colorado is home to several internationally-known paleontological quarries.
+By studying fossilized animals, plants, other organisms, ancient soils, geochemistry and biochemistry, paleontologists are currently engaged in answering questions of global and regional climate change and investigating the anatomical and evolutionary changes of life over time.